google/zetasql/docs/query-syntax.md

 An alias is a temporary name given to a table, column, or expression present in a query.
-You can introduce explicit aliases in the `SELECT` list or `FROM` clause, or ZetaSQL will infer an implicit alias for some expressions.
+You can introduce explicit aliases in the `SELECT` list or `FROM` clause, or ZetaSQL infers an implicit alias for some expressions.
-Expressions with neither an explicit nor implicit alias are anonymous and the query cannot reference them by name.
+Expressions with neither an explicit nor implicit alias are anonymous and the query can't reference them by name.

 ### Explicit aliases
 <a id="explicit_alias_syntax"></a>